Jackie Chan: I AM Green Hero

 — Jackie Chan

-When I ask about why he now feels ready to be so open about his past, he refers back to his earliest days as a young unknown actor—the son of Chinese refugees—which he has previously referred to as his wild days when he would get drunk and gamble, having become a millionaire by the age of 20.
+When I ask why he now feels ready to be so open about his past, Chan reflects on his earliest days as a young, unknown actor—the son of Chinese refugees—a time he has previously described as his "wild days," when he would drink, gamble, and had become a millionaire by the age of 20.

-As fearlessly as he approaches his stunts, he’s seemingly and unflinchingly honest: ‘In the West, they don’t really know me so much.
-It’s only in the last 25 years, that I got famous in America.
-So, before those 25 years, they didn’t know what I was doing.
-Most people in Europe, in America, they would say, ‘Oh Jackie, you’re like Superman.
+As fearlessly as he tackles his stunts, he is equally unflinching in his honesty: "In the West, they don’t really know me that well.
+It’s only in the last 25 years that I became famous in America.
+Before those 25 years, no one knew what I was doing.
+Most people in Europe and America would say, ‘Oh, Jackie, you’re like Superman.
 So good!’
 But nobody’s perfect.
-So, I wanted to show them how bad I was.”
+So, I wanted to show them how bad I was."

 Jackie Chan: Green Hero exhibit press event - © I AM FILM 2019